jmcook1186/IceSurfClassifiers/README.md

 Once trained, the model is applied to the drone imagery, with the reflectance at each wavelength providing features leading to an estimate of the surface type for each individual pixel.

+For the UAV images there is an additional option to extend the training data by selecting areas in UAV images wthat are homogenous and the surfce classification known with certainty, e.g. clearly identifiable snow packs or ponds.

+### Prerequisites ###

+These scripts are written in Python 3.5 and require several packages with co-dependencies.
+Suggest the following fresh environment configuration:

+conda create --name IceSurfClassifiers python=3.5 matplotlib scikit-learn xarray gdal rasterio numpy pandas seaborn

+then conda install -c conda-forge georaster, sklearn_xarray

+There is also preprocessing required for the UAV and Sentinel imagery.
+The UAV imagery requires stitching, georeferencing and radiometric calibration folowing the Micasense protocols.
+Sentinel-2 imagery requires atmospheric correction and consistent ground resolution achieved usi Sen2Cor, plus downloading of the appropriate mask from the Greenland Ice Mapping Project.
+Detailed instructions are provided in the script annotations.

+### Sentinel 2 Imagery ###

 The same process was followed for supervised classification of Sentinel-2 satellite remote sensing data covering a much larger area around the field site.
 These were downloaded from earth-explorer.usgs.gov.
-Sentinel 2 has slightly bwtter spectral resolution that the rededge camera, so the model is trained on 9 wavelengths rather than 5.
+Sentinel 2 has greater spectral resolution that the rededge camera, so the model is trained on 9 wavelengths rather than 5.

 Further details are available in the code annotations.

+For Sentinel 2 image data, the classified map and albedo map are masked using the Greenland Ice Mapping Project land/ice mask to exclude non-ice areas from the spatial analysis.

 # Permissions

 There are no permissions associated with this code, it is unpublished and still under development. please do not use without explicit permission from the author.
+There is no warranty or guarantee of fitness for any specific purpose.